robinsedlaczek/ForceFeedbackProgramming/CONFIG.md

 ## config.json

-Currently the information about the "brownfield categories" is stored in a global config file _config.json_ located at `c:\ProgramData\ForceFeedbackProgramming`:
+Currently the information about the "brownfield categories" is stored in a global JSON config file _.forcefeedbackprogramming_ located at `c:\ProgramData`:

 ![](images/config_fig3.png)

-A [sample config file](config.json) is stored next to this documentation in the repo.
+A [sample config file](example/.forcefeedbackprogramming) is stored next to this documentation in the repo.
 It's structure is simple:

 ```
 {